Oneirag/ong_tsdb/README.md

     admin_token: whatever_you_want_here
     read_token: whatever_you_want_here
     write_token: whatever_you_want_here
-    uncompressed_chunks: 10         # number of files to remain uncompressed
+    uncompressed_chunks: 10         # number of files to remain uncompressed.
+Use -1 to disable compression
 ```